-Section 94-134 - Plant and landscape material.
+Section 94-134 - Plant and Landscape Material.

-- (a) Deciduous trees used to satisfy the landscaping and screening regulations of this Ordinance shall have a minimum caliper size of 2.5 inches at time of planting.
-Evergreen trees shall have minimum height of 6 feet at time of planting.
+- (a) Deciduous trees used to satisfy the landscaping and screening regulations of this Ordinance shall have a minimum caliper size of two (2) inches at time of planting.
+Evergreen trees shall have minimum heightof 6 feet at time of planting.
 Trees shall have a minimum mature height of 30 feet.
-Tree varieties shall be selected from Section 94-312. - (1) Required street tree plantings and landscape zones shall not count toward the minimum open space tree plantings and vice versa. - (2) On-site tree plantings shall be spaced a minimum of 25 feet on-center for understory trees and 60 feet on center for overstory trees. - (b) Shrubs used to satisfy the landscaping and screening regulations of this division shall have a minimum container size of 3 gallons. - (c) Ground cover plants or landscape material shall consist of shrubs, pine straw mulch, or other similar landscape material. - (d) Preserved trees shall be credited toward satisfying the tree planting requirements of this Ordinance on the following basis: - (1) Preserved trees 3 inches or more in diameter at breast height (DBH) up to 6 inches DBH will be credited as 3 trees. - (2) Preserved trees larger than 6 inches DBH, up to 12 inches DBH will be credited as 4 trees; - (3) Preserved trees that are more than 12 inches DBH up to 24 inches DBH will be credited as 5 trees; and - (4) Preserved trees that are more than 24 inches DBH will be credited as 10 trees. - (e) Landscaped Areas.
+Tree varieties shall be selected from Section 94-314. - (1) Required street tree plantings and landscape zones shall not count toward the minimum open space tree plantings and vice versa. - (2) On-site tree plantings shall be spaced a minimum of 25 feet on-center for understory trees and 60 feet on center for overstory trees. - (b) Shrubs used to satisfy the landscaping and screening regulations of this division shall have a minimum container size of three (3) gallons. - (c) Ground cover plants or landscape material shall consist of shrubs, pine straw mulch, or other similarlandscape material. - (d) Preserved trees shall be credited toward satisfying the tree planting requirements of this Ordinance on the following basis: - (1) Preserved trees three (3) inches or more in diameter at breast height (DBH) up to 6 inches DBHwill be credited as three (3) trees. - (2) Preserved trees larger than 6 inches DBH, up to 12 inches DBH will be credited as 4 trees; - (3) Preserved trees that are more than 12 inches DBH up to 24 inches DBH will be credited as 5 trees; and, - (4) Preserved trees that are more than 24 inches DBH will be credited as 10 trees.

+(e) Landscaped Areas.

-- (1) All landscaped areas shall be located outside the perimeter of the footprint of a building or structure, protected by wheel stops, curbs, or other physical barriers where adjacent to vehicle use areas, and be covered with grass, organic mulch or low maintenance ground cover. - (2) Landscaped bioretention areas are encouraged for natural drainage channels to reduce runoff and increase infiltration of water into the soil.
+- (1) Where adjacent to vehicle use or storage areas, all landscaped areas shall be protected by wheel stops, curbs, or other physical barriers and shall be covered with grass, organic mulch, or low maintenance ground cover. - (2) Landscaped bioretention areas are encouraged for natural drainage channels to reduce runoff and increase infiltration of water into the soil.